Administrative units of Pakistan

-History of Pakistan
+History

-Early history
+Post-independence

-Pakistan inherited the territory comprising its current provinces from the British Raj following the Partition of India on 14 August 1947.
+Pakistan inherited the territory comprising its current provinces from India following the Partition of India on 14 August 1947.
 Two days after independence, the Muslim-majority Murshidabad district in Bengal was moved out of the Dominion of Pakistan and put within the Dominion of India due to a boundary adjustment by the Radcliffe Commission which was aimed at keeping the Hooghly River entirely within India.
 At its inception, Pakistan consisted of two wings, which were separated from each other by around 1600 km of Indian territory.
-The western wing consisted of a merger of the North-West Frontier Province, West Punjab, Sind Province, Baluchistan CCP and 13 princely states.
+The western wing consisted of a merger of the North-West Frontier Province, West Punjab, Sind Province, and Baluchistan CCP.
 The eastern wing consisted of East Bengal.
+What later became the Princely states of Pakistan chose at first to remain independent.

 In 1948, Karachi was separated from Sind Province to form the Federal Capital Territory.
 In 1950, the North-West Frontier Province absorbed the princely states of Amb and Phulra while West Punjab (designated 'West' to distinguish it from India's Punjab in the east) was renamed to simply Punjab.
 In 1952, the four princely states in the southwest formed the Baluchistan States Union.

 In 1955, the One Unit policy was launched by then-Prime Minister Muhammad Ali Bogra, whereby all the provinces and princely states of the western wing were merged to form the provincial wing of West Pakistan, with Lahore serving as its provincial capital.
 Simultaneously, East Bengal was redesignated as East Pakistan, with Dacca serving as its provincial capital.
 The One Unit policy aimed to reduce expenditure and to eliminate provincial prejudices, but the military coup of 1958 brought difficulties when the first military President, Ayub Khan, abolished the office of the Chief Minister of West Pakistan in favour of Governor rule.

 On 7 September 1958, after four years of negotiations (including six months of intense negotiations), Pakistan purchased the enclave of Gwadar from Oman for ₨.5.5 billion (US$3 million; approximately $22,410,311.42 in 2017).
 Gwadar formally became a part of Pakistan on 8 December 1958, ending 174 years of Omani rule.
 In 1960, the federal capital was moved from Karachi to Rawalpindi and in 1961, the Federal Capital Territory was also merged into West Pakistan.
 In 1966, the capital was again moved to the newly constructed city of Islamabad.
 In 1962, Dacca was made the legislative capital of the country due to East Pakistan's high population.
 Following the 1963 Sino–Pakistan Agreement, a part of the Gilgit Agency (controlled by Pakistan since the First Kashmir War) was formally relinquished by Pakistan to the People's Republic of China (the Trans-Karakoram Tract/Shaksgam Valley in northeastern Kashmir) with the provision that the settlement was subject to the final solution of the Kashmir dispute between India and Pakistan.